Steckmaestro/QlikHierarchyFilterpane/README.md

 Hope this is appreciated by someone!

 Updates:
+2019-03-14:
-2019-03-14 - Rewrote some code that generates the tree, so selections work more correct.
+  - Rewrote some code that generates the tree, so selections work more correct.
+  - Added selection highlighting and new configuration options to ignore selections on other columns.